HenriqueGouveia1/HenriqueGouveia1/README.md

 * **Living in**: João Pessoa - PB, Brazil
 * **University**: Science of computer on FPB - Faculdade Internacional da Paraíba.

-### Fullstack developer Jr 🔋| Enthusiast on Programming, Tech and Games 👾
+### Fullstack developer 🔋| Enthusiast on Programming, Tech and Games 👾

 ## About Me?